julien-onorato/ScannerKit/README.md

 # ScannerKit
 A SwiftUI scanner to retrieves value of different types of codes such as EAN, QRCode and so on.
+Work in progress.